Cities of the Sun: Contents

-Cities of the Sun details the Khinasi people, who make their home on the south-eastern portion of the Cerilian continent.
-They band together in cities, and leave the outlying plains and savannah sparsely settled.
-The domains of the Khinasi are called states rather than kingdoms, and noble blood is not considered a requisite for power.
-All of the people are considered to be free and equal, although some have more money and influence than others, and a character's manners, hospitality, and also valued.
-Magic is unusually common in Khinasi lands, and practitioners of magic are well respected, and there is a high proportion of awnsheghlien as well.
+Cities of the Sun is a supplement which details the Khinasi people, who inhabit the south-eastern part of the continent of Cerilia.
+They gather in cities, and only sparsely settle the nearby plains and savannah.
+The domains of the Khinasi are called states instead of kingdoms, because they do not require noble blood for their rulers.
+All of their people are counted as free and equal, although individuals can acquire more money and greater influence, and the manners, hospitality, and honor of a character also valued.
+Magic is more common in Khinasi lands than other places, and spellcasters are greatly respected, while awnsheghlien are also much more common.

-The set describes the many states and provinces in detail, along with their relations to each other and the more important non-player characters.
-The set also provides new War Cards to represent the Khinasi military in the combat situations, including naval units.
+The set describes the many states and provinces of this land and how they relate to each other, as well as detailing the notable non-player characters.
+The set also contains new War Cards for the Khinasi military, including naval units.

-New rules are provide to govern trade and warfare at sea as the Khinasi are a seafaring people.
-Cities of the Sun gives the means to create weather conditions, move shipping and deal with shipwrecks, along with the details of various vessels, their costs and upkeep.
-The trade rules are an extension to the simple rules provided with the Birthright Campaign Setting booklet, while the rules for comabt are similar to those for land-based encounters.
-The rules take missile and magical attacks into account, as well as boarding maneuvers.
-The combat rules are summarized on the large-scale color naval battle mat supplied for use with the ship cards, while its reverse acts as a map for the entire Khinasi region.
-Reference cards contain information and rules pertinent to other aspects of the region.
+New rules for the seafaring Khinasi are presented for trade and warfare at sea.
+Cities of the Sun gives rules for weather conditions, how to move shipping and handle shipwrecks, along with statistics for various vessels, and information on their costs and upkeep.
+The trade rules expand the simpler rules in the Birthright Campaign Setting booklet, and the rules for combat are handled similarly to land-based combat.
+The rules account for ranged and magical attacks, and include boarding maneuvers.
+The combat rules are also summarized on the naval battle mat intended to be used with the ship cards, while the reverse side of the mat contains a map of the entire region.
+Reference cards present both information and rules relevant to additional aspects of the Khinasi lands.

-Cities of the Sun also includes a short adventure for 4 to 8 characters of levels 3–5.
-The player characters become embroiled in a conspiracy involving one of the awnsheghlien and a ruthless noble.
+Cities of the Sun also includes a brief adventure for 4 to 8 player characters of levels 3–5, who get caught up in a conspiracy involving one of the awnsheghlien and a dangerous noble.

 Cities of the Sun outlines states for player characters to govern, explore, and conquer.
 This book covers the Khinasi states, a region inspired by the Moorish culture of Spain.